barbaradenney/portfolio/content/posts/design-system-operational-processes-sustainability-reflection.md

 ---
-title: "Design System Series: Reflection on Early Lessons"
+title: "Reflection on Early Lessons"
 date: 2025-07-30T23:45:49-06:00
 draft: false
 tags: ["#Design Systems", "Design Ops"]
 categories: ["blog"]
 ---

-## Revisiting a Past Post

-One of my goals a few years ago was to write a blog post about the lessons I learned while helping to establish a new design system.
-Now that I’ve been working on design systems for a while, I’ve had the opportunity to reflect on what still rings true—and what I’d update.

-The original post focused on big-picture ideas: creating alignment, scaling consistency, and the power of shared patterns.
-All of that still holds up.
-But I’ve since realized that it’s the **operational layer**—the repeatable processes—that really make a design system sustainable.

-## What I’d Add Today

-The details matter.
-Here are a few areas where operationalizing the design system added significant value:

-- **Adding icons**: Having a documented flow for when and how new icons are introduced helps avoid clutter and keeps things predictable.
+## Looking Back on Hard-Won Lessons

+A few years ago, I wrote a [blog post](https://adhoc.team/2022/07/18/using-design-systems-digital-success-federal-space/) reflecting on the early lessons from establishing a new design system.
+The big ideas I shared then—creating alignment, scaling consistency, building shared patterns—remain as relevant as ever.

+But with more experience under my belt, I've come to understand that **operational processes** are the invisible foundation that determines whether a design system thrives or slowly deteriorates.

+## The Operational Layer That Changes Everything

+Here's what I've learned about the unglamorous but critical processes that make design systems sustainable:

+### Support Infrastructure
+**Help desk workflows** became essential as adoption grew.
+We standardized our issue tracking through GitHub—every request, bug report, and question gets documented.
+This creates accountability and helps us spot patterns in user needs.

+**Governance** Having a dedicated review process to make sure teams are following guidelines and using the correct components is a helpful process that acts as checks and balances for the Design System.
+Sometimes the governance team finds places where further guidance and clarification is needed.
+Other times the governance teams uses the design system to verify teams are implementing

+**Design System Council**

+### Documented Processes
+Small, repeatable workflows prevent chaos:
+- **Icon additions**: A clear approval process prevents icon bloat and maintains visual consistency
-- **Adding tokens**: Whether for spacing, color, or typography, consistent token management reduces drift across teams.
+- **Token management**: Structured approaches to spacing, color, and typography tokens prevent design drift across teams
-- **Release notes**: Publishing updates, no matter how small, makes sure that teams stay informed and trust the system.
-- **Publishing to Figma**: Smooth integration with design tools helps adoption.
-We created a defined publishing schedule and checklist.
+- **Release documentation**: Even minor updates deserve release notes—transparency builds trust
+- **Figma publishing**: We established regular publishing schedules with quality checklists to ensure smooth designer handoffs
-- **Contribution process**: It’s not a design system if it’s a black box.
-Clear contribution paths turn users into collaborators.
+- **Contribution pathways**: Open contribution processes transform users into stakeholders and collaborators
-- **Communication of changes**: Announcements, demos, and even Slack reminders help keep the system alive.
+- **Change communication**: Strategic announcements, demos, and proactive Slack updates keep the system visible and relevant

 ## Final Thought